| |

 as brief and to the point.
 I labor over every sentence and word and provide

 little redundancy.
+I am not a native English speaker.
+I grew up in Germany.
 Read thoroughly and maybe more than once.
 I do not write for

 the rank beginner, but for those who have been around the block.
 You may need to